 A summary of the CLP Regulation:

-According to the CLP Regulation, manufacturers, importers and downstream users of products that contain hazardous mixtures must add a UFI code to their product labels.
+As per the CLP Regulation, producers, importers, and downstream users of items containing dangerous mixtures are required to include a UFI code on their product labels.

-The CLP Regulation is valid in the European Economic Area (EEA).
-This includes all 27 member states as well as Norway, Iceland, Liechtenstein and Switzerland – additional special regulations apply for the latter.
+The CLP Regulation is applicable within the European Economic Area (EEA), encompassing all 27 member states, along with Norway, Iceland, Liechtenstein, and Switzerland.
+Special regulations are applicable to the latter.

 What is the UFI (Unique Formula Identifier)?

-UFI codes are always encrypted forms of data, meaning that unauthorised third parties cannot obtain information on the composition of the mixture.
-Suppliers can therefore pass the code down the supply chain without any concerns.
+UFI codes always consist of encrypted data, ensuring that unauthorized third parties cannot access information regarding the mixture’s composition.
+Suppliers can, therefore, transmit the code through the supply chain without any concerns.

-This code is linked to a central database that contains safety information on every hazardous mixture.
-The opportunities provided by the variable online printing of the code in production lines increases the flexibility, versatility and reliability of production and the manufacturer’s processes.
+This code is associated with a central database containing safety details for each hazardous mixture.
+The ability to variably print the code online during production enhances the flexibility, adaptability, and reliability of both production and the manufacturer’s processes.

 When and where is a UFI code applied?

-The CLP Regulation stipulates that the UFI code must be added to the product label and the safety data sheet.
-The UFI code must be printed in a clearly visible position on the label (e.g. near the barcode or the hazard pictograms).
-However, some products – especially in industrial plants – do not have a product label, in which case the UFI code must be indicated in the safety data sheet.
-In this case, directly labelling a product without a label is not mandatory, but can be implemented on a voluntary basis.
+According to the CLP Regulation, the UFI code must be included on both the product label and the safety data sheet.
+The UFI code should be prominently printed on the label, such as near the barcode or hazard pictograms.
+However, certain products, particularly those in industrial settings, may lack a product label.
+In such cases, the UFI code should be specified in the safety data sheet.
+While directly labelling a product without a label is not obligatory, it can be voluntarily implemented.

-Please note, we are currently awaiting clarification as to whether the UFI code can also be added near the label if there is not enough space on the label itself.
+Please note that we are currently awaiting clarification regarding the possibility of adding the UFI code near the label if there is insufficient space on the label itself.

-If the product label contains a hazard pictogram representing a hazard to humans, the UFI must be stated on the label or in the safety data sheet.
+If the product label features a hazard pictogram indicating a risk to humans, the UFI must be indicated on the label or in the safety data sheet.

-It is important to note that the UFI code always relates to the mixture contained in the product.
-For example, the UFI code does not need to be changed if the brand name or product label changes.
+It’s crucial to understand that the UFI code consistently pertains to the mixture within the product.
+For instance, there’s no need to change the UFI code if the brand name or product label changes.

-The same is not true if the composition of the mixture is altered.
-In this case, a new UFI code is required and the changes need to be communicated to the relevant bodies.
-This is also necessary if the composition of a supplied mixture changes.
+However, if the composition of the mixture is modified, a new UFI code is necessary, and these alterations must be communicated to the relevant authorities.
+This is also applicable if the composition of a supplied mixture undergoes changes.

-A hazardous mixture can also have multiple UFI codes.
-For example, if products A and B contain the same mixture, each “commercial product” needs to have its own UFI.
+A hazardous mixture may have multiple UFI codes.
+For instance, if products A and B contain the same mixture, each “commercial product” must have its own UFI.
 The same UFI code cannot be valid for several mixtures.

 Content and structure of the UFI code

-Central database for generating and managing the UFI code – the European Chemicals Agency (ECHA) is responsible for the central administration of the UFI codes.
-As an EU authority, the ECHA is responsible for the technical, scientific and administrative aspects of the registration, evaluation and approval of chemicals within the scope of the CLP Regulation.
-To generate the UFI code, the ECHA provides an online UFI generator, which can be accessed by manufacturers.
-The UFI codes must be communicated to the ECHA together with the assigned mixture to enable them to be officially registered.
-Any subsequent changes to the composition or concentration of the mixture must be communicated to the ECHA and the entire supply chain.
+The European Chemicals Agency (ECHA) oversees the central database for generating and managing UFI codes.
+As an EU authority, the ECHA is responsible for the technical, scientific, and administrative aspects of registering, evaluating, and approving chemicals under the CLP Regulation.
+To generate the UFI code, the ECHA offers an online UFI generator accessible to manufacturers.
+Manufacturers must communicate UFI codes to the ECHA along with the assigned mixture for official registration.
+Any subsequent changes to the mixture’s composition or concentration must be reported to the ECHA and the entire supply chain.

 Deadlines specified in the CLP Regulation

-The deadlines for complying with the requirements are as follows:
+The deadlines for meeting the stipulated requirements are as follows:

 Applying the UFI code

-Different technologies are available for applying the UFI code to your product depending on your production environment and the product to be labelled.
-For instance, the UFI code can be retrospectively printed onto an existing label/packaging design or integrated into the label production at an earlier stage.
+Various technologies are accessible for incorporating the UFI code onto your product, contingent on your production environment and the nature of the product to be labeled.
+For example, the UFI code can be added later to an existing label or packaging design, or it can be integrated into the label production process at an earlier stage.

-Please get in touch to discuss how Domino’s product range can assist in assigning your UFI codes.
+Feel free to contact us to explore how Domino’s product range can aid in assigning your UFI codes.

-“Please note: In case there is no space for the UFI-Code on the label itself it can be applied close to it on the product directly.
+“Please be aware: If there is insufficient space on the label itself for the UFI code, it can be applied in close proximity directly to the product.

-If the label displays one of the following hazardous signs the UFI needs to be printed on the label, close to it or in the safety data sheet.”
+If the label features any of the specified hazardous signs, the UFI must be printed on the label, in close proximity, or in the safety data sheet.”